What Backpacking Southeast Asia Actually Feels Like

 Wi-Fi disappears.

-You may sleep terribly on overnight transport.
+You'll sleep terribly on overnight buses.

-And honestly?
+And eventually...

 Southeast Asia taught me adaptability faster than anywhere else I've traveled.